Cherreads

 Kai, on the other hand, treated "break" like it was his primary form of choreography.
 Sean, being a world-class introvert, seemed utterly unequipped to rein him in, so the task fell to Daniel.
 And Daniel's version of "encouragement" looked suspiciously like dragging Kai across the floor by his collar while Kai cried out in mock agony about "the betrayal of friendship."

 Ben tried to focus, but his thoughts refused to fall in line.
 Those stubborn feelings for Daniel kept slipping into his head at the worst moments.
-He kept a careful distance, hoping to keep them buried, but in the chaos of NDC prep, his own heart was the one thing refusing discipline.
-So he worked obsessively, pushing through each set with more determination than was necessary, as if effort could burn the distraction away.
+He kept a careful distance, hoping to keep them buried.
+He worked obsessively, pushing through each set with more determination than was necessary, as if effort could burn the distraction away.

 Sean wandered over and sank to the floor beside Ben, looking more drained than usual.